 CO2 emissions are not going to stop any time soon, and their consequences will last for hundreds of years.
 PALcarbon is a common sense pricing algorithm for a carbon world.

-Carbon Price Calculator Screenshot
+REACT Carbon Tax Calculator Screenshot

-Carbon Price Calculator Detail
+REACT Carbon Tax Calculator Detail

 - fuel – the list of fuels that make up the system, sector country or region.

 - energy % – the percentage allocation of each fuel used in the energy-mix.

 - energy E – the total useful energy consumed, in megawatts